This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 You could also do this during the day, but abide by dosing instructions on the package or check with your pediatrician if you are unsure.

-I also put a cold-mist humidifier in her room at full-steam power and leave it running all night long with the bedroom door closed.
+I also put a cool mist humidifier in her room at full-steam power and leave it running all night long with the bedroom door closed.

 The humid, cold air helps relax airways.